Harper homers twice, Phillies beat Giants 9-6

+SAN FRANCISCO (AP) — Bryce Harper put his fingers to his lips and shushed the heckling crowd at Oracle Park after hitting his first home run of the night.

-SAN FRANCISCO (AP) — Bryce Harper homered twice, including a towering three-run drive into McCovey Cove, and the Philadelphia Phillies beat the San Francisco Giants 9-6 on Friday night.
+Following his second homer, a towering three-run drive into McCovey Cove, Harper didn’t care what he heard.

+Harper went deep twice and drove in four runs, helping the Philadelphia Phillies beat the San Francisco Giants 9-6 on Friday.

+Harper was courted by San Francisco in the offseason before signing a $330 million, 13-year deal with Philadelphia.

+“There’s this thing that people say that people shouldn’t say and shouldn’t come out of their mouths but that’s part of sports I guess,” Harper said.
+“San Fran’s got a great fan base.
+They love their team, they love their city, so it’s a lot of fun going back and forth.”

 Harper hit a solo shot off Tyler Beede in the fifth.
-The slugger connected again in the seventh against Tony Watson (2-1), belting his 22nd homer after Adam Haseley singled and pinch-hitter Sean Rodriguez walked.
+He connected again in the seventh against Tony Watson (2-1), belting his 22nd homer after Adam Haseley singled and pinch-hitter Sean Rodriguez walked.

 It was Harper’s first multihomer game in his first season with Philadelphia and No. 18 for his career.

+“It was huge for us, particularly the home run off Watson,” manager Gabe Kapler said.
+“When the opposition brings in their left-hander to get your big left-handed hitter out and Bryce does damage like that, it’s a huge boost to the dugout, a huge momentum shifter.”

-Corey Dickerson hit a bases-loaded triple and made a sliding catch in left field as the Phillies won for the fourth time in 17 games at Oracle Park.
+Corey Dickerson hit a bases-loaded triple and made a sliding catch in left field as the Phillies won for the fourth time in 17 games at Oracle.
 Jean Segura had a sacrifice fly.

 Harper’s performance helped make up for the loss of fellow outfielder Jay Bruce, who was placed on the injured list with a left elbow injury.
 Bruce had just come off the IL on Thursday night but hurt himself throwing the ball into the infield in the third inning.